 No new hotels but more rooms

 The list for the eighth cycle features most of the DQHs that are on the current seventh cycle of DQHs, which ends on July 31.
-However, Hotel Alexandra, Grand City Hotel and Novotel Century will cease to be quarantine hotels and Novotel Citygate has been a transformed to a Community Isolation Hotel since March 1.
+However, Hotel Alexandra, Grand City Hotel and Novotel Century will cease to be quarantine hotels and Novotel Citygate has been transformed to a Community Isolation Hotel since March 1.
 It now accommodates international passengers who test positive for Covid-19 upon arrival into Hong Kong or during hotel quarantine.
 There are no new hotels in the eighth DQH cycle.

 Current rules to enter Hong Kong